Juniper/py-jnpr-wlc/docs/wlc_protocol_guide.md

   </GET>
 </TRANSACTION>
 ````
+The transaction id value (tid attribute) is simply an incrementing number used by the application and simply echo'd back in the transaction response.
 # TARGETS

 Generally speaking, each target has identifying XML attributes.
 To retrieve a _specific_ VLAN, one would set either the VLAN `name` or `number` attribute.
 For example, to retrieve just the VLAN named "default":